hello/kodobannin/README_IMU.md

 IMU
 ===

-IMU stands for Inertial Motion (née Movement) Unit.
+IMU stands for Inertial Motion (née Movement (ED: not Measurement?))
+Unit.
 Basically: an accelerometer, and optionally a gyroscope.
 IMU is the abstract term, describing an accelerometer (or anything that detects movement) in general.
 The actual chip is an Invensense MPU-6500.